 Even if you've never read Jules Verne's classic book about a posh English gent gallivanting around the world in 80 days for a boy's club bet with his charming French butler, you've probably heard of it.
-Or, thanks to the wonderful marvels of modern technology, you could play 80 Days, the "de-colonised steam-punk" mobile (and now desktop) game interpretation of Verne's tale created by Inkle Studios.
-It came out of left field like one of the game's own mechanized camels in the summer of 2014, almost certainly the best mobile title since the same year's Monument Valley – and with very basic visuals, much of its appeal was down to a thought-provoking and often hilarious script, written by London-based Meg Jayanth.
+Or, thanks to the wonderful marvels of modern technology, you could play 80 Days, the "de-colonized steam-punk" mobile (and now desktop) game interpretation of Verne's tale created by Inkle Studios.
+It came out of left field like one of the game's own mechanized camels in the summer of 2014, almost certainly the best mobile title since the same year's Monument Valley—and with very basic visuals, much of its appeal was down to a thought-provoking and often hilarious script, written by London-based Meg Jayanth.

-Related: Motherboard is running a three-part series on 'Netrunner'.
+Read Motherboard's three-part series on 'Netrunner'.
 Check it out here.

-First of all, the mobile question: it's not like that's a market that witnesses a great amount of invention now, is it?
+First of all, the mobile question: It's not like that's a market that witnesses a great amount of invention now, is it?
 "There's a lot of innovation and risk-taking happening on mobile," Jayanth counters.
 "It's possible to carve out a successful niche, to talk about subjects and make games outside of the narrow range of triple-A console blockbusters."
 Of course, that's true, as both 80 Days and ustwo's Monument Valley illustrated in 2014.
-But for every breakout success such as 80 Days, which came from an established studio full of industry veterans, how many great, progressive indie mobile games die on their arse under the maddening pressure of predatory Candy Crush clones?
+But for every breakout success such as 80 Days, which came from an established studio full of industry veterans, how many great, progressive indie mobile games die on their ass under the maddening pressure of predatory Candy Crush clones?

 Jayanth remains bullish.
 "It's a good time to be a writer in the games industry.
-Better than it has been, anyway – with more discussion about narratives in games, and so much creativity going on in Twine and indie games.
+Better than it has been, anyway—with more discussion about narratives in games, and so much creativity going on in Twine and indie games.
 And that's all starting to trickle into the mainstream."

 This trickle is something Meg, who is of Indian descent, has experienced first hand.
-One of her earliest games was Samsara, a StoryNexus title of courtly intrigue and dreamwalking set in 18th century Bengal, and it was through this project, which mixed heavily researched history with fantasy, that Inkle Studios were first attracted to her.
+One of her earliest games was Samsara, a StoryNexus title of courtly intrigue and dreamwalking set in 18th-century Bengal, and it was through this project, which mixed heavily researched history with fantasy, that Inkle Studios were first attracted to her.
 She's the perfect pedigree to tackle, and hopefully breathe new life into, the iconic Android tabletop franchise.

 And just as a swift aside, if you have never played 80 Days, you really must.
 The way the story is laid out across the world map, unfurling steadily at your touch, is wonderful, with dialogue decisions aplenty to take your repeatable journey in all manner of fantastical directions.
 The themes of the game wriggle their way into your psyche as you play, subtly, ranging from post-colonialism friction to the player's own willingness to buy into their role as valet.
-It's a remarkably fresh feeling game that requires no fingers-and-thumbs dextrousness a la a modern console epic – anyone can play it.
+It's a remarkably fresh feeling game that requires no fingers-and-thumbs dextrousness a la a modern console epic—anyone can play it.

 Article continues after the video below